 Based on pupil feedback and questionnaires it was highlighted that a very small number of pupils have not reported cases of bullying and other concerns.
-To alleviate this issue, the school has introduced both an email 'help inbox' account HELP@madani and a physical 'help box', which is based outside both Heads of House offices and Student Services/Reception, that anyone can access privately to raise any concerns and report bullying.
+To alleviate this issue, the school has introduced both an email 'help inbox' account HELP@madani.leicester.sch.uk and a physical 'help box', which is based in reception that anyone can access privately to raise any concerns and report bullying.
 The school will regularly check, investigate and if applicable respond to all genuine concerns submitted.